-- 44. The distribution and publication of committee reports, agendas and decisions is central to good governance.
-This includes: - Distributing and publishing all agendas within five clear working days of the meeting taking place and ensuring that all agendas are compliant with the access to information rules and exempt information is marked up accordingly. - Advertising public meetings at least five clear days before the meeting date. - Ensuring that papers are available to the public either through the website or from district offices and libraries. - Publishing minutes as soon as possible after the meeting, in particular Cabinet Minutes are published within 3 clear days of the meeting. - Ensuring that petitions are handled in accordance with the Council's constitution, - Ensuring that meetings are accessible to the public. - One of the explicit aims of the Local Government Act 2000 was to streamline the decision making process to allow Council's to focus on service delivery. - 46.
-From 1 November 2014 to 30 October 2015 the following meetings were serviced:
+51. The distribution and publication of committee reports, agendas and decisions is central to good governance.
+This includes:

+- Distributing and publishing all agendas within five clear working days of the meeting taking place and ensuring that all agendas are compliant with the access to information rules and exempt information is marked up accordingly. - Advertising public meetings at least five clear days before the meeting date. - Ensuring that papers are available to the public either through the website or from district offices and libraries. - Publishing minutes as soon as possible after the meeting, in particular Cabinet Minutes are published within 3 clear days of the meeting. - Ensuring that petitions are handled in accordance with the Council's constitution, - Ensuring that meetings are accessible to the public.

+52. One of the explicit aims of the Local Government Act 2000 was to streamline the decision making process to allow Council's to focus on service delivery.

+53. From 1 November 2015 to 30 October 2016 the following meetings were serviced:

-Name of Meeting No. of meetings Annual Council 2
+Name of Meeting No. of meetings

+Annual Council 2

 Audit 4

 Cabinet 12

-Cabinet Delegated Decisions 7
+Cabinet Delegated Decisions 5

 Council 7

 General Licensing Committee 2

-General Purposes Committee 0
+General Purposes Committee 2

 Licensing Act 2003 Committee 1

-Licensing Sub-Committee 5
+Licensing Sub-Committee 8

-Local Development Framework Panel 3
+Local Development Framework Panel 2

-Member Development Working Group 5
+Member Development Working Group 4

-Planning 21
+Planning 17

-Planning Working Group 15
+Planning Working Group 10

-Policy Overview Committee 0

-Policy Development and Review 7
+Policy Development and Review Committee 7

-Committee

-Rural Forum 4
+Rural Forum 2

 Scrutiny Committee 11

 Standards Committee 1

 Standards Hearings Sub-Committee 0

 Swale Joint Transportation Board 4

-Total 111
+Total 101

-47. This represents 111 meetings in total.
-This compares with 107 in the previous year and 110 the year before.
-The most notable difference for this period, compared to the same period last year is the increase in the number of Planning Committee meetings following a move to a three-weekly Committee cycle and an increase from 8 to 15 of the Planning Working Group.
+54. This represents 101 meetings in total.
+This compares with 111 in the previous year and 107 the year before.
+The most notable difference for this period, compared to the same period last year is the increase in the number of Licensing Committee hearings and this is expected to be a continued trend as Licensing takes on responsibility for hackney carriages.
+There has been a slight reduction in Planning meetings and this reflects the part year effect of moving back to a four-weekly Committee cycle and a decrease from 15 to 10 of the Planning Working Group.
 The meeting numbers do not reflect the additional meetings administered by the Democratic Services Team including four external charities and the Youth Forum as well as pre meetings and agenda planning meetings.
-From June 2015 the administration of the South Thames Gateway Building Control Joint Committee passed back to Swale to administer for the 2015/16 civic year.
 The volume of meetings represents a substantial commitment of both Councillors' and officers' time and resources.
 It is of great importance that meetings constitute an effective use of time and resources; that they add value to corporate effectiveness and help in meeting the aims and objectives of the Council.